-The Black Mambas are not only Anti-Poaching Rangers, they are also role models for the rest of the community.
+The Black Mambas Anti-Poaching Unit was founded in 2013 by Transfrontier Africa NPC to protect the Olifants West Region of Balule Nature Reserve in South Africa.
+They are not only rangers but also role models for the rest of the community.
 Whilst the main objective is the security of the reserve and the protection of wildlife, the Black Mamba initiative educates the communities that live on the boundaries of Balule and the Greater Kruger Park to install a proud, sympathetic and patriotic community with pro-environmental ethos.

 The poaching and wildlife trade problem